-- (b) results from intra-group transactions with no economic substance; - (c) is contributed by a member of the group using funding sourced, directly or indirectly, from the ADI itself; and - (d) is contributed by a group member and the funding of which contains cross-default clauses that would be triggered as a result of the ADI failing to meet any servicing obligations. - 47.
-In assessing the overall strength of Level 1 and Level 2 capital adequacy, APRA will have regard to the level of capital adequacy of individual group members of a group to which the ADI belongs, including any limitations in the amount of capital that may be readily extracted from individual group members to provide support, if required, to recapitalise the ADI or other group members. - 48.
+- 45.44.
+The matters APRA may consider in assessing whether an item included by an ADI as a component of capital resulting from intra-group transactions is not a genuine contribution to financial strength include, but are not limited to, whether the item: - (a) is clearly supplied from debt raised by other group members; - (b) results from intra-group transactions with no economic substance; - (c) is contributed by a member of the group using funding sourced, directly or indirectly, from the ADI itself; and - (d) is contributed by a group member and the funding of which contains crossdefault clauses that would be triggered as a result of the ADI failing to meet any servicing obligations. - 46.45.
+In assessing the overall strength of Level 1 and Level 2 capital adequacy, APRA will have regard to the level of capital adequacy of individual group members of a group to which the ADI belongs, including any limitations in the amount of capital that may be readily extracted from individual group members to provide support, if required, to recapitalise the ADI or other group members. - 47.46.
 In measuring Regulatory Capital at Level 2, an ADI must exclude any capital instrument issued by a member of the Level 2 group where the obligations under that instrument are secured, guaranteed, or subject to any other arrangement provided by a member of the group that legally or economically enhances the seniority of claims of investors.